-TEXAS Grant Program: The TEXAS Grant Program provides limited funding to undergraduate students who completed the recommended or distinguished high school curriculum or its equivalent no earlier than 1998, has financial need, and is currently enrolled at least halftime.
+TEXAS Grant Program: The TEXAS Grant Program provides limited funding to undergraduate students who completed the recommended or distinguished high school curriculum or its equivalent, has financial need, and is currently enrolled full-time.
 Students are eligible for a continuation of this award based on the program's academic standards of completion of 75% of the hours taken and an overall GPA of 2.50.